TreeFlow: Going beyond Tree-based Gaussian Probabilistic Regression: Datasets

 \subsection{Multivariate regression}

 Datasets for multivariate regression experiment were used without any preprocessing except Oceanographic.
 Here, we multiplied the target value by 100 due to numerical stability.
 The same operation was used in the reference paper.
 Moreover, none of the datasets contained missing values.
+Additional information about dataset sample sizes, dimensionalities of features, and target variables are presented in tab. \ref{table:momogp_description}.